libretime/libretime/docs/user-manual/settings.md

 You can also set the specific **Mount Point** that listeners will connect to here.
 Then click one of the **Save** buttons in the upper or lower right corner of the page to update the Airtime server's settings.

 Airtime supports output to Icecast in Ogg Vorbis, Ogg Opus, MP3 and AAC formats.
 When selecting a SHOUTcast server from the **Service Type** drop-down menu, you are restricted to using MP3 or AAC formats only, so the choice of Ogg Vorbis and Opus formats is greyed out in the **Stream Type** drop-down menu.
-The SHOUTcast username for stream sources is fixed, so you do not need to enter this value under **Additional Options**, but you will usually have to enter a password.
+The SHOUTcast username for stream sources is fixed, so you don't need to enter this value under **Additional Options**, but you will usually have to enter a password.

 Any connection problems between Liquidsoap and Icecast or SHOUTcast are shown on the Stream Settings page.
 For example, if you enter the wrong password, you will see an _Authentication Required_ error message.
 To fix this, enter the correct password in the **Additional Options** box, and click the **Save** button.
 If the streaming server is down for any reason, or you have entered an incorrect **Server** name or **Port** number, you will see the message _Can not connect to the streaming server_.